SiaFoundation/docs/hosting/about-hosting-on-sia.md

 Hosts are a critical part of the ecosystem.
 You are contributing to the decentralized network that is the heart of Sia.
 Hosting is also more technical a process than renting, and while anyone can fairly easily set it up, there's a lot you'll want to know to maximize your setup.

+**Need more help?** [Join our Discord Community](https://sia.tech/discord) and connect with renters, hosts, and developers that'll be happy to assist!

 ## Pricing

 As a host, you set your own prices.
 There's a lot of specific price points you can control: